choppen5/buytwilionumbersforsubaccount/readme.md

 	- voiceurl (to be added to purchased numbers)
 	- smsurl (to be added to purchased numbers)
 	- csv  (input file)

+To run:
+ruby find_sub_buy_recursive.rb

+The input file should be in the same directory, and the output files will be local.